 Project-Based Learning: Preparing Students for Tomorrow, Engaging them Today

 One way we're bringing Global-Ready Skills into our classrooms is through Project-Based Learning, or PBL.
 Project-Based Learning is a teaching method that engages students by asking them to investigate an interesting and complex question, problem, or challenge, and then to create something in response.
 Projects may be done individually, in teams, or as a whole class.
 PBL has been shown over and over again to be effective in reaching and growing all learners.
 Over the summer we had more than 100 teachers become trained in this powerful pedagogy.
 Stay tuned for examples of the great things our kids will be accomplishing this year!

-Check out this video to learn more about how Project-Based Learning can help prepare your child to thrive in the 21st century!
+Check out this video to learn more about how teachers in Eagle County Schools use Project-Based Learning to prepare your child to thrive in the 21st century!